-- Social security benefits.
+Social security benefits.
 You might be entitled to spousal social security benefits even after you divorce.
 This can be really useful if one of you has earned significantly less than the other.
-However, couples only qualify for this after ten years of marriage, so may choose to stay married long enough to get past the ten year milestone.
+However, couples only qualify for this after ten years of marriage, so many choose to stay married long enough to get past the ten-year milestone.

-- The ten year rule also applies to receiving a share of military retirement pay, so staying married until you reach ten years might be a viable option if you’re a military spouse.
+The ten-year rule also applies to receive a share of military retirement pay, so staying married until you reach ten years might be a viable option if you’re a military spouse.

 The cons of separating before getting divorced

 As with any big decision, you need to weigh the pros and cons.
 The cons of separating before divorce include: